General Terms and Conditions for interpreting services

 2. Technical requirements

-ISO standards 2603 and 4043 lay down the requirements for built-in and mobile booths and simultaneous interpreting equipment.
+The following ISO standards lay down the requirements for simultaneous interpreting: 2603:2016 (permanent booths), 4043:2016 (mobile booths), 20109:2016 (equipment) and 20108:2017 (quality and transmission of sound and image input).
 If these standards are not complied with, the quality of the booths and technical equipment is not good enough to enable the team to do its work satisfactorily or they represent a danger to health, the team has no obligation to provide simultaneous interpretation.

 The use of television screens, either in order to improve the direct view of the speaker and the hall, or even, in exceptional cases, as its replacement, is only acceptable with the advance consent of the interpreters involved.

-For cases where remote interpretation is used (any form of teleconference or videoconference requiring the use of a video screen or monitor), it is absolutely necessary to respect ISO 2603, in particular article 7.1 regarding sound, and to ensure that the whole range of frequencies between 125 and 12,500 Hz is being provided in the case of an ISDN transmission.
+For cases where remote interpretation is used (any form of teleconference or videoconference requiring the use of a video screen or monitor), it is absolutely necessary to respect the standards mentioned above as well as ISO/PAS 24019:2020 (simultaneous interpreting delivery platforms), and to ensure that the whole range of frequencies between 125 and 15,000 Hz is being provided in the case of an ISDN transmission.

 3. Working hours